The Ultimate Guide to Driving in Argentina

 • If you don’t already know how to do so, learn to change a tire by yourself.
 It’s quite easy to get a flat tire on a country road.
 However, this shouldn’t pose a significant problem for you.

-More tips on driving in Argentina
+More tips

 • Be sure to have a pressure gauge, either mechanical or electronic, to measure tire pressure.
 When you rent a car, don’t forget to check the pressure in both the tires and the spare tire.
 Unfortunately, there have been instances of punctured spare tires, which can become a significant inconvenience on the road.